corda/corda-docs/content/en/docs/corda-enterprise/4.5/metering-collector.md

 ## Installation

-The Metering Collection Tool is distributed as part of Corda Enterprise 4.5 with the name `corda-tools-metering-collector-4.5.jar`.
+The Metering Collection Tool is distributed as part of Corda Enterprise 4.5 under the name `corda-tools-metering-collector-4.5.jar`.
 You must place this `.jar` file in the `cordapps` directory of the node.

 ## Metering data